jyellick/fabric-wiki/blog-posts/Bitcoin-not-BGP.md

 * **Agreement** Only a single value is chosen.
 * **Validity** A process never learns that a value has been chosen, unless it actually has been.

+## Consensus and why Bitcoin doesn't achieve it

 In the context of a blockchain, we can think of consensus in terms of the blocks: we achieve consensus on the value of each block,